griestopf/Fusee.Tutorial/Tutorial04/README.md

 		}";

 ```
+Note how the `intensity` is calculated as the cosine betwenn `(0, 0, -1)` and the normal vector in `float intensity = dot(normal, vec3(0, 0, -1));`.
+In the next line this intensity is used as red, green and blue for the resulting color.

 If you build and run this change, the cylinder is lit as if the light source would be attached to the cylinder and not to the camera.
 This is because we perform this calculation using the normal in model coordinates and NOT in view coordinates.
 So we also need to adjust